amitxv/PC-Tuning/docs/research.md

 fffff802`2864a3ac  00000002
 ```

-Conclusion: By default, Windows uses the default value, not enhanced or legacy.
+In conclusion, Windows uses the default value, not enhanced or legacy.
 Although, the default value may correspond to another value which is not exposed by reading the output of HalpTscSyncPolicy.

 </details>